OleksandrTimoshenko/platform.sh-integration/Readme.md

 7. Config example [here](https://github.com/platformsh-templates/django3).

+8. Create ENV variable for Django secret:
+`platform variable:create --level project --name DJANGO_SECRET_KEY --value 'YOUR_APP_KEY_HERE' --visible-build true --visible-runtime true`

-8. Now your app is connected to GitHub, by default every push will trigger a new build in platform.sh
+9. Now your app is connected to GitHub, by default every push will trigger a new build in platform.sh

-7. Connect to your env - [instruction](https://docs.platform.sh/development/ssh.html)
+10. Connect to your env - [instruction](https://docs.platform.sh/development/ssh.html)
   `# create admin user`
   `python manage.py createsuperuser`

 TODO:
-1. use platform.sh variables for Django SECRET_KEY
-2. can I add roles for build trigger (for example: I don't want the build to start, unless the readme file has been updated...check GitHub webhook settings)
+1. can I add roles for build trigger? (for example: I don't want the build to start, unless the readme file has been updated...check GitHub webhook settings)